 What are the risks of conducting a background check without an SSN?

 A background check without an SSN increases the chance of receiving inaccurate or incomplete information.
-The risk of identity theft or fraud may increase if the person's identification is incorrectly verified.
+Identity theft or fraud risk may increase if the person's identification is incorrectly verified.
 In these situations, the information obtained may be unreliable, which could affect crucial choices like lending or hiring.

 Why is a social security number used in background checks and what does it mean?